mjbommar/amos3/README.md

 **This repository and its author are not affiliated with AMOS or WashU.**

 ## amos3 Roadmap
 This initial release supports core functionality required to create simple datasets from AMOS on modern Python distributions.
-Subsequent releases will include more functionality to automate the creation of datasets.
 Integration with PIL/Pillow is also being considered to simplify the generation of standardized inputs for machine learning/computer vision applications.

 ## Information